 Ethnically diverse Volunteers may face additional unwanted attention.
 While same-sex relationships are not considered a crime, sexual orientation and gender identities are typically considered taboo topics.
 As a general practice in the past, LGBTQ+ Volunteers have chosen to be discreet about their sexual orientation and/or gender identity.
 Peace Corps is committed to creating a supportive and inclusive environment for Volunteers of all backgrounds to ensure that Volunteers are able to discuss diversity-related concerns with peers and staff confidentially throughout service.

 Learn more about the Volunteer experience in Georgia: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-Couples are placed in one host family/house for the duration of Pre-Service Training, as well as after swearing-in, at their permanent site.
+Couples are placed together in one host family's home for the duration of Pre-Service Training.
+After swearing-in as Volunteers, couples will also be placed together at their permanent site.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.

 Does this sound like the position for you?